McSouh/phptest/README.md

 _________

 ## 1. Installation
+- To configure database, edit config.php file

-To install the project dependencies, use Composer:
+- To install the project dependencies, use Composer:

 composer install

-To run the project, use php:
+- To run the project, use php:

 php index.php